Orthographic projection

-Orthographic projection (also orthogonal projection and analemma) is a means of representing three-dimensional objects in two dimensions.
+Orthographic projection, or orthogonal projection (also analemma), is a means of representing three-dimensional objects in two dimensions.
 Orthographic projection is a form of parallel projection in which all the projection lines are orthogonal to the projection plane, resulting in every plane of the scene appearing in affine transformation on the viewing surface.
 The obverse of an orthographic projection is an oblique projection, which is a parallel projection in which the projection lines are not orthogonal to the projection plane.

 The term orthographic sometimes means a technique in multiview projection in which principal axes or the planes of the subject are also parallel with the projection plane to create the primary views.
 If the principal planes or axes of an object in an orthographic projection are not parallel with the projection plane, the depiction is called axonometric or an auxiliary views.
 (Axonometric projection is synonymous with parallel projection.)
 Sub-types of primary views include plans, elevations, and sections; sub-types of auxiliary views include isometric, dimetric, and trimetric projections.

 A lens that provides an orthographic projection is an object-space telecentric lens.